a-h-designs/Advanced-Mining/README.md

 * Ruby
 * Diamond

+### Others Supported
+* Dense Essence (Needs a better way to add it)
+* Clue Geodes

 ### Updates
+v1.0.6<br>
+* Bug fix on Dense Essence and added back the support for it.
+* Added support for showing how many Clue Geodes you get per session.
+* Plugin now auto disables the original Mining plugin if it's turned on.

 v1.0.5<br>
-Temporarily removed Dense Essence until fixed properly as is was showing up no matter what you mined.
+Temporarily removed Dense Essence until fixed properly as it was showing up no matter what you mined.

 v1.0.4<br>
 * Added support for Dense Essence (needs a better method for adding it to the display).